 Speaking of destination weddings, you can also work as a wedding planner as well.
 You can scout your prospective suppliers and business partners beforehand, and get to travel around the world on trips that your clients will pay for themselves.
 Don’t worry about coordinating your tasks, you can communicate everything online.
 However, this is the only path we’ve shared so far that requires you to actually meet your clients in person.

 Do you know what else weddings need?
 Musicians.
 Plus, don’t you think it’s easier to create music while you’re inspired during your travels?
 You can get to explore various musical cultures and genres as well.
-You can perform as a busker on the travel spots you go to, create and publish music online, and even offer your services as a mobile DJ.
+You can perform as a busker on the travel spots you go to, create and publish music online as royalty-free songs can also be monetized, and even offer your services as a mobile DJ.
 Feel free to explore other music-related business ideas while you’re at it.

 8. Vintage Reseller